 What size STOP-FYRE® should I put on my machine, or in my car, home, or shop?

 For large machinery and for vehicles, we recommend the High Capacity.
-Because fires are unpredictable and farm fires are prevalent, we want our customers to be prepared with the largest extinguisher.
+This is because fires are unpredictable and farm fires are prevalent, we want our customers to be prepared with the largest extinguisher.

 In the home or shop, we would recommend the High Capacity and Standard.
 There should be multiple extinguishers in the home.
 We do not give a recommendation on how many extinguishers per square foot, as fire’s best ally is time, so, we recommend extinguisher quantity based on time.
 From every room in the house, we recommend that you can get to your fire extinguisher within six seconds for adequate protection.